 - Active participation by the parties to reach an agreeable solution

 - Focus on the future and preservation of relationships

 - Less expensive than litigation

 Should I schedule a mediation appointment before consulting with a lawyer?

-No. Often people has the misconception that mediation will save them money over hiring two lawyers.
+Often people has the misconception that mediation will save them money over hiring two lawyers.
 That is not true.
-In fact, mediation can add significantly to the cost of your divorce if not planned properly as part of your negotiation plan.
+In fact, mediation might add significantly to the cost of your resolution if not planned properly as part of your negotiation plan.
 Mediation should be scheduled after you and your partner have narrowed down the issues to what is agreed and what is disputed.
 Taking only the disputed issues to a mediator will save you money, since because the mediator does not need to help you negotiate the issues which are resolved.